 One of the most important items that the Garamantes had to offer both Roman and West African traders were semi-precious stones like carnelian and amazonite.
 These small stones (referred to as carbuncles) were highly prized by Romans and are the primary commodity referenced in literary accounts of this exchange.
 Carbuncles and other semi-precious stones are the most well-represented objects from the trans-Saharan trade in West Africa.
 These carbuncles likely acted as a regional commodity and status symbol to locals of the Niger Bend given their rarity and the difficulty involved in obtaining them.

-In addition to this, the Garamantes provided the Romans with foodstuffs, exotic Sub-Saharan slaves and possibly textiles, salt, gold and ivory in exchange for Roman wine, olive oil and pottery.
+In addition to this, the Garamantes provided the Romans with foodstuffs, exotic Sub-Saharan slaves, and possibly textiles, salt, gold, and ivory in exchange for Roman wine, olive oil, and pottery.
 Although a large amount of Sub-Saharan goods made it to the Mediterranean, Mediterranean goods did not reach the Sub-Sahara in the same volume.
 The reason for this was that the Garamantes and other intermediaries tended to keep the expensive Roman products for themselves rather than exchanging them with their contacts in the south.
-Instead, they provided their West African neighbours with salt, foods, and textiles.
+Instead, they provided their West African neighbours with salt, food, and textiles.
 Glass beads and copper items from the Roman Mediterranean were also traded but only occasionally.

 Archaeological finds of Roman coins in Sub-Saharan Africa are extremely rare but the same is true of Arabic coins, despite the enormous scale of the medieval Islamic trans-Saharan trade.
 This is largely due to the fact that West African societies did not use a system of minted coinage as currency and so any imported coins would most likely be recirculated back north or melted down for their precious metals.